-- 1. AV blocks are classified by the site of the block and the severity of the defect in descending order from mildest to the most severe form (much like a burn). - 2.
+- Classified by the site of the block and the severity of the defect in descending order from mildest to the most severe form (much like a burn). - 2.
 First Degree: All of the atrial impulses are conducted to the ventricles, they are just consistently delayed. - 3.
-Second Degree types I and II: Some of the atrial impulses are conducted to the ventricles and some are not. - 4.
+Second Degree types (or Mobitz) I and II: Some of the atrial impulses are conducted to the ventricles and some are not. - 4.
 Third Degree: None of the atrial impulses are conducted to the ventricles.

-C. Characteristics of AV blocks
+C. Assessing for AV blocks

-- 1. First assess rhythm regularity.
-Determine if P waves are present and if the P-P is regular.
+- 1. Assess rhythm regularity. - a.
+Determine if P waves are present and if P-P is regular.
 They may be a little difficult to see in some strips, but find two you can see and use that measure to look for subtle indications of P waves buried in other waves or segments.
-In all 4 AV blocks, the P-P must be present and essentially regular. - 2.
-Assess the relationship of the P waves to the QRS.
+In all 4 AV blocks, the P-P must be present and essentially regular. - b.
+R-R may be regular or irregular depending on degree of block - 2.
+Assess the relationship of the P waves to the QRS complexes.
 More P waves than QRS complexes?
 It must be a heart block if the P-P is regular. - 3.
 Measure all the PR intervals for the P waves immediately preceding each QRS.
-Does it vary or is it a fixed rate? - 4.
+Are they fixed (same PRI for each complex) or variable? - 4.
 Measure the width of the QRS.
 Is it normal or wide?